LORNeer/MC-Server-Rules/Rules-EN.md

 You will have the possibility of creating teams via the Minecraft teams feature.

 ### 7.1 General System
-7.1.1 Everyone can create Teams and everyone can join teams out of their free will.
+7.1.1 Everyone can create Factions and everyone can join Factions out of their free will.
-Teams can then use the ``/teammsg`` command to chat within the team.
+Factions can then use the ``/teammsg`` command to chat within the team.
-For further infos on how to create and join teams please look at the information below.
+For further infos on how to create and join Factions please look at the information below.
-7.1.2 Teams with more than 5 members (or teams approved by the council) can send a representative to the "council".
+7.1.2 Factions can send a representative to the "council".
 (who this representative is has to be reported to the admins beforehand)
 7.1.3 The council is used to solve issues that may arise in the world. (that do not need the attention of the admins)
-7.1.4 Conflict between teams should preferably solved by the teams.
+7.1.4 Conflict between Factions should preferably be solved by the Factions.

-### 7.2 Wars
-7.2.1 If disputes can not be solved without violence there is the option to declare a war.
-7.2.2 Teams can start official wars between each other, both partys must be willing.
-7.2.3 The rules of war will be set by the teams and are if not changed the default server rules. (almost everything is possible, you can modify the rules of war **between** the factions that fight however you want).
-Inform the admins beforehand of wars and rule changes in those wars.
-7.2.4 Other teams may join the war *if* a team currently in the war wants them to.
-The admins also have to be
-informed of this beforehand.
-7.2.5 Uninvolved factions **are not** to be harmed in any way while a war is active.
-They are also not allowed to interfere in a war without officially joining.
-7.2.6 Winning conditions or something similar are not needed but are a good way to not let the game run stale.
-Those can then also be watched over by the admins.

 To create a team you need the following things:
 * at least two members in total